 1. Land: The government has offered lands at reduced rates in order to encourage setting up of small industries.

-2. Banking and Finance: The government is offering subsidies in loan amount up to 10-15% for establishing business in backward areas.
-This is done to encourage business, and capital is very much essential to start business.
+2. Banking and Finance: The Government is offering subsidies in loans, amounting up to 10-15% for establishing business in backward areas.
+This is done to encourage business, as capital is essential to start any business.

 3. Raw Materials: Availability of raw materials for setting up industries in hilly or backward areas is very scarce, so the government has made sure to provide the raw materials such as cement, steel and iron to expedite industry set up.

-5. Power: Electricity is essential for a business and machinery, so to help more business to start government is providing electricity at 50% discounted rate.
+5. Power: Electricity is essential for a business and to operate machinery, so to help more businesses to start, the government is providing electricity at 50% discounted rate.

 Concepts covered in this chapter –